meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 ```

-We can then remove the if-statements and replace them like you can see in the example above.
+Now we can remove the if-statements and add the modifiers instead like you see in the example above.
 With these modifiers we can also create an account system.

 ```